Jaime Munguía: Munguía vs. Ryder

-Munguía was scheduled to face Brit John Ryder in a super middleweight bout, on the 27th January 2024, in the Footprint Center, in Phoenix, Arizona.
+Munguía was scheduled to face Brit John Ryder in a super middleweight bout, on 27 January 2024, in the Footprint Center, in Phoenix, Arizona.
 He won the fight by TKO in the ninth round.

 Munguía vs. Álvarez

-On February 27, 2024, it was reported that Munguía would challenge Canelo Álvarez for the undisputed super middleweight titles on May 4 in Las Vegas.
-The fight was confirmed on March 12, 2024. Álvarez dropped Munguía for the first time in his career in the fourth round. Álvarez won the fight by unanimous decision (117-110, 116-111, 115-112).
+On 27 February 2024, it was reported that Munguía would challenge Canelo Álvarez for the undisputed super middleweight titles on 4 May in Las Vegas.
+The fight was confirmed on 12 March 2024. Álvarez dropped Munguía for the first time in his career in the fourth round. Álvarez won the fight by unanimous decision (117–110, 116–111, 115–112).

 Munguia vs. Bazinyan

-Munguia was scheduled to face Erik Bazinyan in a super middleweight bout at Desert Diamond Arena in Glendale, AZ on September 20, 2024.
+Munguia was scheduled to face Erik Bazinyan in a super middleweight bout at Desert Diamond Arena in Glendale, AZ on 20 September 2024.
 He won the fight by TKO in the 10th round.

 Munguia vs. Surace

-In September 2024, it was reported that Munguia would face Ronald Gavril on December 14, 2024 in Tijuana, Mexico.
-On November 8, 2024, it was announced that Munguia was scheduled to face Bruno Surace.
-Munguia lost the fight by KO in the 6th round.
+In September 2024, it was reported that Munguia would face Ronald Gavril on 14 December 2024 in Tijuana, Mexico.
+On 8 November 2024, it was announced that Munguia was instead scheduled to face Bruno Surace.
+In a major upset, Munguia lost the fight by KO in the 6th round.

 Munguia vs. Surace II

-In February 2025 it was reported that Munguia was "finalizing a deal" to face Bruno Surace in a rematch in Riyadh, Saudi Arabia on May 4, 2025.
-The bout occurred on May 4, 2025 with Munguia winning by unanimous decision.
-Shortly after the bout, Munguia tested positive for performance enhancing drugs; his b-sample also came back with a positive result.
+In February 2025 it was reported that Munguia was "finalizing a deal" to face Bruno Surace in a rematch in Riyadh, Saudi Arabia on 4 May 2025.
+The bout occurred on 4 May 2025 with Munguia winning by unanimous decision.
+Shortly after the bout, Munguia tested positive for performance-enhancing drugs; his b-sample also came back with a positive result.
 The investigation is still ongoing for potential disciplinary actions.

-Munguia vs. Mbilli
+Munguia vs. Resendiz

-On 10 November 2025, Ring Magazine reported that Munguia was in negotiations to fight interim WBC champion Christian Mbilli (29-0-1, 24 KOs) in the first quarter of 2026.
+On 10 November 2025, Ring Magazine reported that Munguia was in negotiations to fight interim WBC champion Christian Mbilli (29–0–1, 24 KOs) in the first quarter of 2026.
 Following their draw on 13 September, an immediate rematch was ordered for Mbilli to fight Lester Martinez.
 Mbilli's promoter, Camille Estephan, stated that the plan was to fight Munguia before returning to the rematch with Martinez.
+In March 2026, it was announced that Munguia would challenge Armando Reséndiz for the WBA super middleweight title on May 2, 2026, at T-Mobile Arena in Las Vegas.
+Munguía won by unanimous decision.